UKCloud/documentation/articles/vmware/vmw-faq.md

 You can use the UKCloud catalog of operating systems or upload your own.

-We offer Windows Server 2008 R2 Enterprise, Windows 2012, Windows 2016, Red Hat Enterprise Linux and CentOS.
+We offer Windows Server Windows 2012, Windows 2016, Red Hat Enterprise Linux and CentOS.
+Please note that Windows Server 2008 is now out of support and we highly recommend that you upgrade to either Windows Server 2012, or Windows Server 2016.

 In addition, we provide access to common templates provided by the Bitnami service such as Drupal, Joomla, LAMP and Wordpress.